Depok West Java, Indonesia Travel Guide

 Sunscreen, hat, and sunglasses against strong equatorial sun.

-To protect against mosquitoes year-round.
+To defend against mosquitoes year-round.

 Pack light for ease of movement in a bustling city.
 Roll clothes to save space and minimize wrinkles.
 Consider packing cubes for organization.